jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.40 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “The configuration file contains specifications of the coupling scheme (parallel vs serial and implicit vs explicit), and the library allows for an iterative approach when coupling multiple models in which some use an implicit scheme.”
+- The configuration file contains specifications of the coupling scheme (parallel vs serial and implicit vs explicit), and the library allows for an iterative approach when coupling multiple models in which some use an implicit scheme.
-- “The configuration file specifies the name of the data, whether it is a scalar or a vector, the source and destination mesh names, and which components provide this data and these meshes.”
+- The configuration file specifies the name of the data, whether it is a scalar or a vector, the source and destination mesh names, and which components provide this data and these meshes.
-- “Component specific descriptions of the data to be exchanged are possible in the config files.”
+- Component specific descriptions of the data to be exchanged are possible in the config files.

 From a technical perspective, considering preCICE's architecture and features:

 **Configuration System**:
 - **XML-based configuration**: Comprehensive system supporting participants, coupling schemes (`serial-explicit`, `parallel-explicit`, `serial-implicit`, `parallel-implicit`), data exchange definitions, mapping configurations, and acceleration settings
-- **Coupling schemes**: Support for explicit (single execution per time window) and implicit coupling (iterative until convergence) with configurable time windows (`time-window-size`, `max-time-windows`)
+- **Coupling schemes**: Support for explicit (single execution per time window) and implicit coupling (iterative until convergence) with configurable time windows (`time-window-size`, `max-time-windows`).
+Multi-coupling for more than two participants
 - **Data exchange**: Detailed specification of data fields (scalar/vector), source/destination meshes, and participant mapping
-- **XML validation**: Built-in validation with detailed error reporting and configuration visualizer tools
+- **XML validation**: Built-in file validation (not model) with detailed error reporting and configuration visualizer tools
+- **Action configurations**: Modify coupling data at runtime, using built-in actions or python callback interface
+- **Export configuration**: Monitor exchanged data by exporting it at every exchange window

 **Time Management**:
 - **Time window coordination**: Manages logical coupling time ensuring synchronized participant progression with `isCouplingOngoing()` API for simulation steering
 - **Subcycling support**: Participants with smaller time steps automatically subcycle until coupling window reached
 - **Convergence criteria**: Multiple convergence measures (`relative-convergence-measure`, `absolute-convergence-measure`, `absolute-or-relative-convergence-measure`) for implicit coupling
-- **Acceleration schemes**: Constant under-relaxation, Aitken acceleration, and quasi-Newton methods (IQN-ILS/Anderson, IQN-IMVJ/Broyden) for stability and performance
+- **Acceleration schemes**: Constant under-relaxation, Aitken acceleration, and quasi-Newton methods (IQN-ILS/Anderson, IQN-IMVJ/Broyden) for stability and performance during parallel runs

 **Parallel Computing Integration**:
 - **MPI support**: Native integration with MPI-based solvers supporting domain decomposition and multi-rank data exchange